 The EPA listing of equipment approved for recovering refrigerants from motor vehicle air conditioners - Section 609 Approved Equipment.

 More detailed information: The EPA has approved both the Air-Conditioning, Heating and Refrigeration Institute (AHRI) and Underwriters Laboratories (UL) to certify recycling and recovery equipment.
 Lists of certified equipment may be obtained by contacting AHRI at 703-524-8800 and UL at 877-854-3577.
-The UL database can also be useful – search for the company's name.

 - What kind of records do businesses need to keep concerning their refrigerant recovery activities?

 Businesses who salvage or dismantle refrigeration equipment must keep certain records for three years and make them available to the DNR on request.
 The five types of records are as follows.

 1. A training certificate for each individual certified to operate approved refrigerant recovery equipment.